- Advanced Short Range Air to Air Missile (ASRAAM)

 You can help me keep the show on the road by…

 Dropping a few quid in the Kofi jar

 Or even buying some Think Defence merchandise over at Red Bubble

 Thanks in advance folks, your support really is appreciated

 Paveway IV Capabilities

-The Thales Aurora Multi-Event Hard Target Fuze (MEHTF) assembly is highly capable, and safe.
-Two seconds before impact it confirms with the guidance system to confirm it is has been released, is on the course and not being jammed.
-Without this positive confirmation, the fuze will not arm and weapon detonates.
+The Thales Aurora Multi-Event Hard Target Fuze (MEHTF) assembly is reliable and safe.
+Two seconds before impact it confirms with the guidance system to confirm it has been released is on the course and is not being jammed.
+Without this positive confirmation, the fuze will not arm and the weapon detonates.

 In the second production lot, the existing GPS guidance unit was improved.
 In order for the Paveway IV to better attack moving targets, up to 70mph, a number of software improvements have been progressively implemented with trials completed in 2014.
 Enhanced anti-GPS jamming capability has also been developed.

 A wing was always envisaged as part of the development path of Paveway IV although it does not appear to be of a high priority at the minute.
 One of the original options was a Leigh Aerosystems/Lockheed Martin LongShot wing kit but there are other options available now.

 The RAF also has in service the Enhanced Paveway III Dual Mode Laser-guided Bomb (BLU-109 penetrating warhead).